 Ants aren't hard to get rid of, but once you get them out, you'll want to keep them out!

 June 4, 2010, Archie's Reply: Thank you so much for so much useful info about ants.
 However my question is different as we are asking if it the larvae / cocoons will survive once spread in the flower bed.
 We would be very grateful if you could answer this question.
 Archie, Edinburgh, Scotland

-June 4, 2010, Hilary's Reply: Hi again Archie!
+June 4, 2010, Weekend Gardener's Reply: Hi again Archie!
 OK - sorry about that.
 I thought you were more concerned about the ants themselves.
 If you spread the compost out the larvae and pupae should die because they need to be fed and tended to by the adults.
 I think you are safe by spreading out your compost.
 If for some reason you see ants coming into areas where you have spread your compost, then follow up with the cornmeal or dry cream of wheat at suggested above.
 I hope this answers your question!